buffer/thug/doc/source/usage.rst

 Taking a look at the available options you can see the -J (--javaplugin) option which is quite useful for getting different Java exploits which target different versions of Java.
-Let's take a look at what happens if we locally analyze PluginDetect which is currently used by Blackhole exploit kit (see Local Analysis later for details).
+Let's take a look at what happens if we locally analyze PluginDetect (see Local Analysis later for details).

 .. code-block:: sh